Game Editor

 You can also start from an existing game shared as a .arc file — a portable backup of a complete game.

-Choose Import Game and pick the .arc archive.
+Select New game, then Import game in the drawer, and pick the .arc archive.
 ARC previews what is inside and flags any conflicts (a game with the same name, media files, or connections that already exist).
 You decide whether to overwrite or keep what you have, and you resolve any connection and media dependencies the imported game relies on.
 This is how you copy a room between machines or restore one from a backup.

 The Editor tabs